PygmalionAI/aphrodite-engine/docs/pages/installation/installation.md

 ## Linux arm64/aarch64/GH200 tips

-The GH200 comes with an ARM CPU, so you might have to look around for the binaries you need.
+The NVIDIA GH200 comes with an ARM CPU, so you might have to look around for the binaries you need.
 As of November 2024, this produced a working aphrodite build:

 ```sh